MME Requirements and Setup Instructions

 application database for anyone who runs the application.
 Nothing is

 installed or modified on the machine running the program.
 All files are kept

 in the folder containing the application.

-- place the application folder on a network drive
+- Installing the application to a network drive can cause problems at

 Return to MME webpage